rackerlabs/rackspace-how-to/content/cloud-servers/sftp-chrooted-bind-mount-user.md

    `Write failed: Broken pipe`
    `Couldn't read packet: Connection reset by peer`

-2. You may also be able to login, but you cannot upload files.
-You recieve the following error:
+* You might be able to log in, but you cannot upload files.
+In this case you receive the following error:

     `sftp> put test`